12 Uncomfortable Truths about Fat Loss

 Just because you’re thin, doesn’t mean you’re healthy.
 Conversely, just because an individual is overweight doesn’t mean they’re unhealthy either.
 Yes, obesity weighs heavily on your heart and increases your risk of cancer and diabetes.
 But you can be overweight and still fundamentally healthy.

 More importantly, being skinny shouldn’t be taken as a clean bill of health either.
 Living a healthy lifestyle is about so much more than your waistline.
-It’s about making a conscious choice to feel better and reaping the rewards.
+It’s about making a conscious choice to feel better and reap the rewards.

 Diet foods aren’t always healthy